Capital Calls: America adds fewer jobs than anticipated

 -----------------------------------------------

 JOBS PAUSE.
-The U.S. economy added only 266,000 jobs in April, the Labor Department said on Friday.
-That fell far short of economists’ projected increase read more of 978,000 jobs, according to a Reuters survey.
+The U.S. economy added here only 266,000 jobs in April, the Labor Department said on Friday.
+That fell far short of economists’ projected increase of 978,000 jobs, according to a Reuters survey.
 It’s a big miss, but probably just a blip.

 It isn’t easy to forecast anything about the pandemic, which brought one of the sharpest economic slowdowns on record and more recently a very rapid pickup in activity.
 The direction remains positive, whether measured in employment, GDP, confidence or almost anything else.